jennyc8842/FPDraft/top4bestVRsets.md

 ![htc vive](https://images-na.ssl-images-amazon.com/images/I/61qUvbPMK5L._SX679_.jpg)

-(<br>) This headset gives off one of the best VR experience and has an popular company, Value as their partner.
+<br> This headset gives off one of the best VR experience and has an popular company, Value as their partner.
-  But it made be not for you because it costs a lot of money and needs a high-efficient CPU.
+  But it made be not for you because it costs a lot of money and needs a high-efficient CPU. </br>
 ---
 ### The third selling one is called the **Sony PlayStation VR**.